Browlift Surgery

-One of the more popular plastic surgeries in the past several years is the browlift.
-It can take years off the face by lifting, shaping and repositioning brows.
+The brow lift has become one of the more popular plastic surgeries over the past several years.
+Lifting, shaping, and repositioning the brow can take years off the face.
 This cosmetic procedure should not be confused with upper eyelid surgery or upper blepharoplasty.

-This is a quick procedure taking only about an hour with general anesthesia on an outpatient basis.
-Men and women typically seek this surgery when their brows flatten, droop and crowd eyes, making the eyelids look heavy and tired.
-It corrects the toll of aging that occurs in this area, restoring a more youthful brow.
+This quick procedure takes only about an hour with general anesthesia on an outpatient basis.
+Men and women typically seek this surgery when their brows flatten, droop, and crowd their eyes, making the eyelids look heavy and tired.
+It corrects the aging that occurs in this area, restoring a more youthful brow.

 How Browlift Surgery Differs from Upper Eyelid Surgery

-Browlift is not the same as upper eyelid surgery, also called upper blepharoplasty.
+A Brow Lift is not the same as upper eyelid surgery, also called upper blepharoplasty.
 But these two procedures can be performed together and therefore are frequently confused by patients.
-Each addresses unique problems of aging around the eyes and upper portion of the face.
-With the brows and upper eyelids being so closely aligned, it can be difficult to know which surgery you need.
-In many cases, the two work well together to achieve the optimum results.
+Each addresses unique aging problems around the eyes and upper portion of the face.
+With the brow and upper eyelids being so closely aligned, knowing which surgery you need can only be determined by a plastic surgeon who performs both procedures frequently.
+The two often work well together to achieve optimum results.

 Key differences between browlift surgery and upper blepharoplasty include: